Luffy-Nikhil/Star-Resume/README.md

 # Star Resume

-- It is web application for creating great resume for interviews.
+- An easy to use Web application for creating great resume for interviews.

-- Here you can create a single page resume for interviews.
+- Great for creating a single page resume for interviews.

 - Deployed on - https://taupe-alpaca-3d6e99.netlify.app/